 and you don't appear to have a copy of the attached one (of the Radio London racing car), which was taken by Del Firman, one of our ‘contributors’ who died earlier this year:

-With thanks to Brian.
+With grateful thanks to Ken.